-While it is resisting an Emirates call for a re-engined A380neo, it introduced at the Paris Airshow a series of refinements it labelled the A380plus.
+While it is resisting an Emirates call for a re-engined A380neo, it introduced at the Paris Airshow a series of refinements it labeled the A380plus.

-These include 4.7m (15.4ft) scitmar-like winglets to improve aerodynamic efficiency and an ability by carriers to add about 80 passengers or 300 nautical miles in range.
+These include 4.7m (15.4ft) scimitar-like winglets to improve aerodynamic efficiency and an ability by carriers to add about 80 passengers or 300 nautical miles in range.

-The manufacturer said the winglets would produce a 4 per cent fuel burns saving versus the current A380.
-It estimated an “optimised” cabin to carry up to 80 more passengers “with no compromise to comfort” would reduce seat costs by 13 per cent.
+The manufacturer said the winglets would produce a 4 percent fuel burn saving versus the current A380.
+It estimated an “optimized” cabin to carry up to 80 more passengers “with no compromise to comfort” would reduce seat costs by 13 percent.

 The A380plus also features longer maintenance checks intervals and systems improvements to cut maintenance costs and increase aircraft availability.

 Also under question is the second-hand market for the superjumbo as Singapore Airlines sends back four of the aircraft it leased up to a decade ago.
 One of the aircraft was recently photographed as a “white tail” devoid of livery.